….will be super late today – sorry! 😦

 11 Friday May 2012

-Posted by Sara in Cards, ScrapBook, Techniques
+Posted in Cards, ScrapBook, Techniques

 And I love them because they are made with the brand spanking new Spring Seasonal Distress Ink Colours – Peacock Feathers, Squeezed Lemonade, and Shaded Lilac.
 Seriously though, don’t they sound awesome, even before you know what the colours are?
 Yup.
 They do!